visualpharm/Lunacy/docs/index_updated.md

 </p>

-The primary language is English - if we do not translate something, it will be in English.
+The primary language is English.
+If we do not internationalize something, it will be in English.

    </details>